EvolEcolGroup/website/README.md

 ## To update the group publications
+** This is currently switched off as GScholar blacklists google actions very quickly if too many requests are made**.
 Publications are automatically updated once a week, using the Google Scholar IDs from individual webpages.
 Individual publications are stored within the `people` folder in a .csv file with the `name_surname.csv` pattern.
 Publications from